tusharmath/angular-learn/Readme.md

 9. Package, minify, JS and CSS.
 10. CSS, Javascript updated with each version.
 11. Tag every release.
+12. Auto generates a manifest file for developing offline html5 applications.

 #Upcoming Features

-1. Auto generate a manifest file of offline applications.
-2. Integrated with Travis.
+1. Integrate with Travis.

+*Request one!*

 #Starting Development